 3. Explain why the leads sales is getting from marketing don’t work

 According to Demand Gen’s report, one of the top complaints sales has about marketing is that they’re not sent good leads, while one of the top complaints marketing has about sales is that the leads they send over aren’t being followed up.

-Don’t just rush into a meeting and start complaining about the terrible quality of marketing’s leads.
-Instead, explain what a solid lead looks like for the sales team, based on what leads have converted in the past.
-Use that information to develop a lead scoring system that works for both of you.
+Explain what a solid lead looks like for the sales team, based on what leads have converted in the past.
+Use that information to develop a lead scoring that works for everyone.

 Is your idea of a good lead based on data or your gut?
 Is your team ignoring bona fide marketing qualified leads (MQLs) because they don’t “feel right”?